takaito1/MITgcm_regional_setup/README.md

   - code/ contains customization to source code for North Pacific domain
   - input/ contains runtime options for North Pacific domain
   - Tested with the latest version of MITgcm (downloaded in June 2023)
+  - To generate the model run, first build the executable following chapter 3 of MITgcm manual, then place the executable file 'mitgcmuv' in the 'input' folder together with all the .bin file generated in the previous steps.
+Then it is ready to execute by 'mpiexec' command (for a single CPU case, just type ./mitgcmuv)

 ## Biogeochemistry
+  - Coming soon